 Prof. Dr. Markus Mezger

-- Molecular-scale structure of soft matter interfaces studied by x-ray scattering
+- Characterization of soft matter materials by X-ray scattering